Ekspress communications satellite series

 The launch of the Ekspress 3-A came in the midst of the biggest backlog in Proton schedule in years.
 In addition to the June 6, 2000, launch, two Proton missions were competing for a launch window at the end of June 2000.

-2002 June 10: The Proton rocket successfully launched Russian communications satellite.
-The four-stage booster blasted off at 05:14 Moscow Time from Baikonur Cosmodrome, carrying Ekspress-A1R satellite, which belongs to Russia's State Company for Space Communications, GPKS.
+2002 June 10: A Proton rocket successfully launched a Russian communications satellite.
+The four-stage booster lifted off at 05:14 Moscow Time from Baikonur Cosmodrome, carrying Ekspress-A1R satellite (a.k.a Ekspress-A4), which belongs to Russia's State Company for Space Communications, GPKS.
 The spacecraft was built as a replacement for the first Ekspress-A satellite lost in the Proton rocket failure in October 1999.

 The Ekspress-A1R is equipped with 12 transponders, transmitting signals in C-band, 5 in Ku-band and one in L-band and it was expected to have a life span of seven years.

-The satellite, positioned in the equatorial orbit over the point 40 degrees Eastern longitude, will provide TV, radio and Internet services across the former Soviet Union.
+The satellite, positioned in the equatorial orbit over the point 40 degrees Eastern longitude, was intended to provide TV, radio and Internet services across the former Soviet Union.
 The spacecraft became the fourth and the last in the Ekspress-A series developed by NPO PM enterprise based in Zheleznogorsk, Russia.
 The French company Alcatel Space Industries supplied communications payload for the spacecraft.

 2003 Dec.
 29: The Russian Proton rocket successfully delivered a spacecraft for the nations satellite communications company, RSCC.